 Everything has an expiry date

-Firstly, how old a model is it?
-Although Apple itself only currently sells the iPad Pro 10.5, iPad Pro 12.9 (2017), new iPad and iPad Mini 4, some retailers may try to flog you an older model.
-That’s not necessarily a problem, but you need to be aware that they won’t be supported for as long.
+Apple itself only sells the iPad Pro 10.5, iPad Pro 12.9 (2017), new iPad and iPad Mini 4 at the moment but you might find that some retailers will try to flog you an older model.
+As we said before, there aren't any bad iPads so this isn't necessarily a problem in the moment.
+But you need to be aware that these older models might not be supported in terms of software updates for quite as long.

 Go for something spacious

-Storage is another consideration.
-Apps and games are getting bigger and Apple still isn’t including microSD card slot in its products, so you want a decent amount built-in.
+Storage is another important thing to consider.
+Apps and games are getting bigger and as a result we need more storage.
+Apple doesn't do microSD card slots in its products so you definitely want to get the biggest internal storage you can.

 The where, what, how and why